NVIDIA/NeMo/docs/source/starthere/intro.rst

 FAQ
 ---
-Have a look at our `Discussions board <https://github.com/NVIDIA/NeMo/discussions>`_ and feel free to post a question or start a discussion.
+Have a look at our `discussions board <https://github.com/NVIDIA/NeMo/discussions>`_ and feel free to post a question or start a discussion.

 Contributing